robashaw/libecpint/README.md

 - Bug fix in screening of on-ECP type 2 integrals
 - Improvements in CMake build steps, thanks to nabbelbabbel/moritzBens

+### Patch 2

+- Fix for memory leaks in derivative routines
+- Minor changes to CMake files

 ## Dependencies